dcraderdev/AirBnB/oldREADME.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "credential": "Email or username is required",
+        "Email or username is required",
-        "password": "Password is required"
+        "Password is required"
-      }
+      ]
     }
     ```